RobertoAlcoverCouso/PCCL/README.md

 $ pip install -e <root_dir>
 ```

-With this, you can edit the ADVENT code on the fly and import function
+With this, you can edit the code on the fly and import function
 and classes of ADVENT in other project as well.

 3. Optional.
 To uninstall this package, run: